dlfelps/dlfelps.github.io/_posts/2022-11-01-inclusive.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Junior programmer&#39;s bookshelf: 90% APIs and programming languages; Senior programmer&#39;s bookshelf: 80% applied psychology.</p>&mdash; ☕ J. B. Rainsberger (@jbrains) <a href="https://twitter.com/jbrains/status/616228270841962496?ref_src=twsrc%5Etfw">July 1, 2015</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 I believe inclusive languages offer benefits on both of these fronts.
 On the technical side, neither style is universally superior.
-The object-oriented approach is usually better if your system "operates" on "things" and new features typically involve adding new things (rather than new operations).
+The object-oriented approach is usually better if your system operates on things and new features typically involve adding new things (rather than new operations).
 On the other hand, if new features typically require new operations then a functional style may be a better fit[^8].

 They can also be used in conjunction; [clean architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) may be a good model.
-Following this approach, you can model your domain and write all of your core business logic using functional code.
-Then use an object-oriented style at the adapter and interface layers.
-Given that the majority of code written today is object-oriented, there are certainly some benefits of applying functional techniques where it makes sense without having to demand that the entire codebase be rewritten in a functional language.
+Following this approach, you can model your domain and write all of your core business logic using functional code and follow an object-oriented style at the adapter and interface layers.

 I believe that providing your teammates with the ability to code as they want to, using the paradigm of their choice, will increase team happiness and morale.
 I hope it also encourages conversations and teaching moments from both sides.
 Will you be more productive?
 Will you create a better design?
 Will you get a better product?
-I don't know...
+I don't know.
+I haven't tried this experiment myself.

 ## Next steps